priyankaj04/CRMS_backend/README.md

 You can view the Entity-Relationship (ER) Diagram of the CRMS to understand the structure and relationships within the system's database.
 The diagram provides a visual representation of the data model and is available [here](https://github.com/priyankaj04/CRMS_backend/blob/master/erdiagram.pdf).

+## Repository Structure

+This repository contains the backend code for the CRMS application.
+For the frontend code, please refer to the [CRMS Frontend Repository](https://github.com/priyankaj04/CampusRecruitmentApp).

 ## DB Schema
 ```sql
 CREATE DATABASE crms;